-Enter additions to non-current financial assets, particularly from hedging instruments, here.
-This includes additions because of changes within consolidation or transfers from current to non-current financial assets but no additions because of exchange differences or change of valuation.
+Enter additions to non-current and current financial assets, particularly from hedging instruments, here.
+This includes additions because of changes within consolidation but no additions because of exchange differences or change of valuation.

 In many cases there is no statement of movement for financial assets.
 Alternatively information given within cash flow from investing activities can be used (e.g. payments for financial assets).
 If there were no additions, enter a zero.